random1785/death-message-race/README.md

 # death-message-race
 Minecraft Datapack where players need to race each other to get different death messages!
-Works on 1.21.5+ unless they update the command syntax.
+Works on 1.21.5-1.21.7.

 ## Features
 The game is started with /trigger mode set <value>, which sets the game to 10*value points. <br>